-Like I explained earlier, in this past year, my idea of taking care of my website (which represents the outlook on my business) was updating the plugins…and that was it.
+As I explained earlier, in this past year, my idea of taking care of my website (which represents the outlook on my business) was updating the plugins…and that was it.

 No blog post.
 No content updates.
 Freebies give away….Nothing.
 Nada.

 I had a fair amount of blog posts, all covering different subjects written over the past 3 years or so.
-Now, were they good?
+Now, where they good?
 I think they were… But that’s me.
 That’s my point of view.

 Now, in all honesty, yes, I’d like to think ‘job well done’…but you know what?
 Nah, some of them, were not the best, and to be honest, simply did not represent who I was anymore.